If you don’t have some of the things on this list then don’t panic. We do have some spares at the hut. Just let us know in advance.

 Preferably not in bright colours!

 - No jeans! – Scout uniform trousers, combat or hiking trousers are perfect.
-Proper hiking trousers are water-resistant too.
+Purpose-made hiking trousers are usually water-resistant too.

-- Scout scarf and woggle (to be worn) – Ensure that woggle cannot slip off.
+- Scout scarf and woggle (to be worn) – Ensure that woggle cannot slip off (tie a simple knot in the end).

-- Waterproof jacket – preferably with taped seams, a hood and cuffs that tighten.
+- Waterproof (NOT water-resistant) jacket – preferably with taped seams, a hood and cuffs that tighten.
+This item is probably more expensive than your boots but will be your life-saver in all weathers.
+A must-have for mountain expeditions.

 - 2 hats – a woolly hat for when it turns cold and a peaked cap to keep the sun off your head when it’s sunny.

-- Warm gloves or mittens – water resistant if possible.
+- Warm gloves or mittens – waterproof if possible.
 Mittens tend to be warmer and easier to get on and off.
+Snowboarding mittens are excellent!

-- Warm fleece or even better a down top.
+- Warm fleece or even better a down (quilted) top.

 For every hike you should use multi layers.